jennifermulder/movie-magic/README.md

 ## Project Status
-This ONDB Movie Search is complete in adherence with acceptance criteria
+This OMDB Movie Search is complete in adherence with acceptance criteria

 ## Contribution
 Created by Jennifer Mulder